rokopt/spec/src/architecture/m1/ethereum-bridge.md

 ## Ethereum Smart Contracts
 The set of Ethereum contracts should perform the following functions:
- - Verify Tendermint proofs from M1 so that M1 messages can be submitted to the contract.
+ - Verify bridge header proofs from M1 so that M1 messages can be submitted to the contract.
  - Verify and maintain evolving validator sets with corresponding stake and public keys.